Richardaeld/cola-vending-machine/README.md

 + [Bootstrap](https://getbootstrap.com/)
     + A framework used to help speed up development and provide a better overall UX.
 + [Heroku Dev Center](https://devcenter.heroku.com/)
-    + A great source of information about Heroku, its addions, and errors that can happen.
+    + A great source of information about Heroku, its additions, and errors that can happen.
 + [Knex.js](http://knexjs.org/)
     + An overwhelming amount of documentation about knex.
 + [MDN Web Docs](https://developer.mozilla.org/en-US/)